Amblyeleotris marquesas

-Amblyeleotris marquesas is a species of goby only recorded from reefs around Nuku Hiva in the Marquesas Islands, French Polynesia in the central Pacific Ocean at depths of 20 to 25 m.
+Amblyeleotris marquesas is a species of goby.
+It is endemic to the Marquesas Islands, French Polynesia, in the central Pacific Ocean.
+It occurs at depths of 6 to 40 m.
 As with other species of their genus, this species has a symbiotic relationship with alpheid shrimps, in this case Alpheus randalli, one or a pair of gobies sharing a burrow with one or a pair of shrimps.

 This is an elongated goby up to 6.9 cm standard length.
 It has a highly distinctive colour pattern: The background colour is pale green, white ventrally, marked with four broad vertical brownish red bars interspersed with four narrower, darker bars.